 But not long after Byetta’s 2005 approval, studies raised concerns that GLP-1 drugs may heighten the risk of pancreatic cancer.
 This research formed the backbone of legal claims that Byetta’s makers, Amylin Pharmaceuticals and Eli Lilly, concealed this risk from patients and doctors.

 Byetta lawsuits—along with similar suits against the makers of incretin mimetics Januvia, Janumet, and Victoza—gained traction and were consolidated in California federal court as part of multidistrict litigation (MDL).
-A 2015 judge’s ruling in favor of drug companies appeared to put an end to these cases, but a December 2017 ruling has given the cases new life.
+A 2015 judge’s ruling in favor of drug companies appeared to put an end to these cases, but a December 2017 ruling has given the lawsuits new life.

 How Does GLP-1 Work?

 More than 30 million Americans suffer from diabetes.
-Type-2 diabetes accounts for 90-95 percent of all cases.
+Type 2 diabetes accounts for 90-95 percent of all cases.

 Diabetics suffer from excessive blood sugar levels (hyperglycemia) because their insulin deficiencies prevent blood sugar from entering cells.
 Glucose accumulation in the blood (instead of in the cells) causes a dangerous short-term drop in energy and damages the body over time.